 By identifying problems to fix at the granular level, right away, teams can design and continually refine new, improved processes.

-Capturing the patient voice is also essential to eliminating false assumptions.
-Having high levels of patient engagement in an organization improves overall communication between patients, families, and health care providers.
+Capturing the patient’s voice is also essential to eliminating false assumptions.
+Having high levels of patient engagement in an organization improves overall communication between patients, families, and health care providers-making patient-first care even more possible.
 When staff engage the patient to better inform processes they receive first-hand insight into what is actually important to patients during their visit, rather than making any presumptions.

 An example, shared by one Virginia Mason physician, is, after spending an hour explaining a diagnosis of pancreatic cancer to a patient, the patient looked to the physician and responded, “After you said, ‘cancer’, I didn’t hear another word you said.”
 The physician was surprised to learn they had missed the mark on what the patient needed in the first five minutes of the meeting by not sufficiently respecting the gravity of the news on the patient.
 This feedback greatly motivated the physician to improve in the future, having now learned that ‘how’ information is delivered to a patient can in certain situations mean more than the ‘what’.

-Capturing the patient voice opens the floodgates to know when the patient is feeling more vulnerable, lonely, worried, empowered or happy along their care journey.
-Their experience can help inform where improvements can be made along the way.
+Capturing the patient’s voice opens the floodgates to know when the patient is feeling more vulnerable, lonely, worried, empowered or happy along their care journey.
+Their experience can help inform where improvements can be made along the way, and encourage organizational advancements.